nlopes/libhoney-rust/README.md

 Responses have a number of fields describing the result of an attempted event send:

-- TODO(nlopes): metadata: the metadata you attached to the event to which this response corresponds
+- metadata: the metadata you attached to the event to which this response corresponds

 - status_code: the HTTP status code returned by Honeycomb when trying to send the event.
 2xx indicates success.